Decoding the Mystery: 3 oz in Cups – A thorough look

 Q: Why is it important to be precise with measurements in baking versus cooking?

 A: Baking is a more precise science than cooking.
-In baking, the ratios of ingredients are often crucial for the final product's texture and structure.
-Small variations in measurements can significantly affect the outcome.
+Practically speaking, in baking, the ratios of ingredients are often crucial for the final product's texture and structure.
+Because of that, small variations in measurements can significantly affect the outcome.
 Cooking allows for more flexibility and adjustments.

 Q: Is there a single conversion factor for ounces to cups?